2023 Best Classical Languages & Literature Bachelor's Degree Schools in New York

 Our analysis found Colgate University to be the best school for classical languages and literature students who want to pursue a bachelor’s degree in New York.
 Colgate is a small private not-for-profit school located in the distant town of Hamilton.

-A rank of #2 on this year’s list means Hamilton College is a great place for classical languages and literature students working on their bachelor’s degree.
-Located in the midsize suburb of Clinton, Hamilton is a private not-for-profit college with a small student population.
+Out of the 11 schools in New York that were part of this year’s ranking, Hamilton College landed the # 2 spot on the list.
+Located in the medium-sized suburb of Clinton, Hamilton is a private not-for-profit college with a small student population.

 Read full report on Classical Languages & Literature at Hamilton College

-The excellent bachelor’s degree programs at Columbia University in the City of New York helped the school earn the #3 place on this year’s ranking of the best classical languages and literature schools in New York.
-Located in the large city of New York, Columbia is a private not-for-profit college with a very large student population.
+You’ll be in good company if you decide to attend Columbia University in the City of New York.
+It ranked #3 on our 2023 Best Classical Languages & Literature Bachelor’s Degree Schools in New York list.
+Located in the city of New York, Columbia is a private not-for-profit school with a fairly large student population.

 The average amount in student loans that classical languages majors at Columbia take out while working on their Bachelor's Degree is $19,408.